joealewine/blockchain-rhos/howto/ibp-console-build-network.md

 Because only ordering service admins can add peer organizations to the consortium, you will either need to **be** the ordering service admin or **send** MSP information to the ordering service admin.

 Watch the following [video](http://ibm.biz/BlockchainPlatformSeries4){: external} to learn about the process to add the organization to the consortium, create the channel, and join your peer to the channel.

+ Before attempting these steps, you may experience an error when you click on your ordering service.
+If so, review the troubleshooting topic [Why is my channel creation failing or I am unable to add a new organization to my ordering service with the error "Unable to get system channel"](/docs/services/blockchain-rhos?topic=blockchain-rhos-ibp-v2-troubleshooting#ibp-v2-troubleshooting-accept-tls).
+{: tip}

 Because you created the ordering service admin using the console, this process is relatively straightforward:
 1. Navigate to the **Nodes** tab.